quicwg/base-drafts/draft-ietf-quic-recovery.md

 samples, and rttvar is the endpoint's estimated variance in the RTT samples.

 smoothed_rtt uses path latency after adjusting RTT samples for peer-reported host delays ({{host-delay}}).
-A peer limits any delay in sending an acknowledgement for an ack-eliciting packet to no greater than the advertised max_ack_delay transport parameter.
+For packets sent in the ApplicationData packet number space, a peer limits any delay in sending an acknowledgement for an ack-eliciting packet to no greater than the advertised max_ack_delay transport parameter.
 Consequently, when a peer reports an Ack Delay that is greater than its max_ack_delay, the delay is attributed to reasons out of the peer's control, such as scheduler latency at the peer or loss of previous ACK frames.
 Any delays beyond the peer's max_ack_delay are therefore considered effectively part of path delay and incorporated into the smoothed_rtt estimate.

 When adjusting an RTT sample using peer-reported acknowledgement delays, an
 endpoint:

+- MUST ignore the Ack Delay field of the ACK frame for packets sent in the Initial and Handshake packet number space.

 - MUST use the lesser of the value reported in Ack Delay field of the ACK frame and the peer's max_ack_delay transport parameter ({{host-delay}}).